zaxel/mixed_features_react_app/README.md

 # Mixed Features React App
-in this test **`react app`** I've tried to combine most of the ```features, libraries and hooks``` you would ever use in you **`react application`**.
+in this test **`react app`**, I've tried to combine most of the ```features, libraries and hooks``` that were available at the beginning of 2022.

-among other things there is:
+among other things, there is:
-* product list with search and Only in stock features;
+* a product list with search and Only in stock features;
-* classic todo list, that loads data from fake api server. you can manipulate with your todos: load, add, remove, change, mark/unmark as completed so on;
+* a classic todo list, that loads data from fake api server. you can manipulate with your todos: load, add, remove, change, mark/unmark as completed so on;
 * login/logout emulation. you have to be logged in in order to get access to todo page;
-* most of the react hooks plus few custom;
+* most of the react hooks plus few custom ones;
-* online shop orders history light verssion with items loaded, items descriptions on item click, orders history. login/logout simulation, so on.
+* an online shop orders history light verssion with loaded items, item descriptions on item click, orders history. login/logout simulation, so on.
->to see this part you have to switch App.js with !App.js from app root;
+>to see this part you have to switch from App.js to !App.js in the app root;
 * and many more;

 *************************************************